 If these preliminary fixes don’t help, try the solutions below.

-2. Clear the stuck email
+1. Clear the stuck email

-- Open Outlook
+- Open Outlook and select the Send/Receive tab.

-- Select Work Offline to stop Outlook from trying to send all emails
+- Select Work Offline to stop Outlook from trying to send all emails.

-- Select the Outbox
+- Now, select the Outbox option.

-- Move the email to the Drafts folder so as to open the large email message, and remove, resize them for Outlook, and re-attach before resending the email, OR, right-click the message and select Delete.
+- Move the email to the Drafts folder to open the large email message, and remove, resize, and re-attach before resending the email.

 - Select the Send/Receive tab, and then select Work Offline to de-select it.
 This restarts your connection.